• Skip to primary navigation

 Notes

-• You can store the prepared masala paste in an airtight container in the freezer.
-Stays good for 15 days.
+• You can store the masala paste in the freezer.
+It stays good for up to 15 days.

 Nutrition